Do you know?

 How Silverskills Does It

 Silverskills encourages open communication channels to facilitate feedback, questions, and discussions.
+This past year, we have focused on it even more than before.

 We aim to be trustworthy.
 And that means sharing and being receptive to both positive and challenging perspectives, and valuable input from our employees.